-How Crosby, Stills and Nash Came Together to Record a Classic Debut
+When Crosby, Stills and Nash Came Together for a Classic Debut

-Crosby Stills and Nash were rock music’s first true supergroup, the near-perfect distillation of the vibrant Southern California folk-country-rock sound of the late-’60s.
-In keeping, their self-titled debut, released on May 29, 1969, remains one of the rare records that lived up to the hype around it.
+Crosby, Stills and Nash were rock music’s first true supergroup, the near-perfect distillation of the vibrant Southern California folk-country-rock sound of the late-'60s.
+Their self-titled debut, released on May 29, 1969, remains one of the rare records that lived up to the hype around it.

 Crosby, a singer with the Byrds, was familiar with Stills – then of Buffalo Springfield fame – from bumping into each other frequently around the L.A. scene.
 Crosby had even sat in with Buffalo Springfield for a missing Neil Young at the Monterey Pop Festival in 1967.
 Now, Springfield was done, and the Byrds had kicked Crosby to the curb.

 In July 1968, the two men happened to run into each other at a party at singer Mama Cass’ home and began to jam on Stills’ song "You Don’t Have to Cry."
 Nearby, the Hollies’ singer Graham Nash heard what they were doing, sauntered over and asked the two men to play their tune again.

 “Stephen and I looked at each other and said, 'OK, sure,' and we sang it again," Crosby recalled.
 "When we were done, Nash said, 'Can you do that one more time?
 Just one more time.'
 The third time we sang it, Nash joined in and added a top harmony line.
 It was amazing!
 It really was."